efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/overview/MaterialGeometry.md

 One could then iterate in a similar way over the grand children, by using a double loop.
 Ultimately one would probably to visit all the volumes, whatever their depth in the tree, so probably this would call on some form of recursion.
 An easy way would be to embed the small sample of code shown above in a recursive subroutine or method.
 That would be fine and is conceptually simple.
 However, within the geometry model’s kernel, we have provided an alternate, probably better way to visit the entire tree.

-That mechanism involves a [GeoVolumeAction]().
+That mechanism involves a `GeoVolumeAction`.
 A `GeoVolumeAction` is a way (for applications programmers) to obtain recursive behavior without writing any recursive routines.
 It’s a class with a handler routine (`handleVPhysVol()`) which is called for each node before (or after) it is called on its children.
 This can descend to an arbitrary depth in the tree.
 The `GeoVolumeAction` is an abstract base class and should be subclassed by programmers to suit their needs.
 Another class `TemplateVolAction` is provided as a template that one can take and modify.
 To run it, one does this:

 ```cpp
 PVConstLink myVol;